siraajkudtarkar/CS167/Labs/Lab5/CS167-Lab5.md

     matchingLines.saveAsTextFile(outputFile);
     ```

-7. Run your program again with the following parameters `nasa_19950801.tsv filter_output 200`.
+7. Run your program again with the following parameters `hdfs:///nasa_19950801.tsv hdfs:///filter_output 200`.

     ***(Q6) For the previous command that counts the lines and prints the output, how many splits were generated?***